-If you are experiencing chest pain, dizziness, light-headedness, shortness of breath or heart palpitations, talk to one of our doctors at SoCal Urgent Care in Anaheim, CA today so we can see if you need to get an EKG test or not.
-For more information, please call us or request an appointment online.
+If you are experiencing chest pain, dizziness, light-headedness, shortness of breath, or heart palpitations, talk to one of our doctors at SoCal Urgent Care in Anaheim, CA today so we can see if you need to get an EKG test or not.
+We are conveniently located at 710 S Brookhurst St. Suite A, Anaheim, CA 92804.
+For more information, please contact us or request an appointment online.

 Table of Contents: